dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

    #.
 Add code to let the user set the starting X position of the ball.
    #.
 Make the ball move diagonally across the graph, so as y decreases by 1, x simultaneously increases by 1.

-   When you are done with this step your moving ball will look like this:
+   When you are done your moving ball should look like this:

    .. figure:: movingball.gif
       :width: 40 %